ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/foals-cd-everything-not-saved-giveaway.markdown

   >this week's Big Read</a> on the band.</p>\n<p>Don't miss out the oportunity of\
   \ winning their brand new album ‘Everything Not Saved Will Be Lost’ now, enter the\
   \ form below and it could be coming home with you!</p>\n<p>Good luck!</p>\n"
-entry-title: "Win Foals ‘Everything Not Saved Will Be Lost’ Part 1 CD!"
+entry-title: "Win Foals ‘Everything Not Saved Will Be Lost’ Part 1 on CD!"
 entry-content: "<p>Enter the draw to win  Foals ‘Everything Not Saved Will Be Lost’\
   \ Part 1 CD by entering below before 23:59 on 5th of April 2019.</p>\n"
 has-winner: false
-prize-description: "Foals ‘Everything Not Saved Will Be Lost’ Part 1 CD!"
+prize-description: "Win Foals ‘Everything Not Saved Will Be Lost’ Part 1 on CD!"
 special-conditions: "Multiple entries are allowed up to one every day\r\nThis competition\
   \ is also available on: http://club.expressly.io/competitons/\r\nfoals-cd-everything-not-saved-giveaway"
 country-restrictions: